pclarkfbl/fbl-homework/README.md

 One of the most important elements of many educational software systems is classroom roster management - who are the teachers, who are the students, and which classes are they all in?
 For most school districts, this is managed using a SIS (Student Information System).
 The SIS may provide an API to export roster data, or may simply export a CSV file that needs to be manually uploaded.
 Our application ingests this sort of data on a regular basis.

+### CSV structure
+The CSV files have a structure documented in the attached PDF File: [Instructions.pdf](/Instructions%20for%20Creating%20a%20SIF-Compliant%20Roster%20for%20FAST.pdf/)
+Note that the last CSV, which only contains changes, has a somewhat different structure which is described below.

 ## Assignment:
 The homework assignment is to write a java program to import a classroom roster file, provided via a URL, into a relational database.
 The database should contain at least three tables: